With over 30 French-speaking countries globally, French is one of the most widely spoken languages worldwide.

 Dictionaries are enriched by all this diversity in the French language and new words.
 The USITO is the first general digital French dictionary used in Quebec (Canada)

-It is spoken in French-speaking nations like Switzerland, Algeria, Haiti (Caribbean French), Belgium, Indian Ocean (Réunion, Mauritius, and Seychelles), North Central Africa, etc.
+It is spoken in French-speaking nations like Switzerland, Algeria, Haiti (Caribbean French), Belgium, the Indian Ocean (Réunion, Mauritius, and Seychelles), North Central Africa, etc.